KnowledgeBoat Logo

 A is true and R is false.

-Explanation — In the brain, the outer portion of cerebrum contains the grey matter and the inner portion of cerebrum contains the white matter.
-In the spinal cord, the arrangement is reversed.
-In the spinal cord, the inner part is the grey matter made up of cell bodies, while the outer part is the white matter made up of axons.
+R is false because it states the arrangement incorrectly.
+In the brain, the outer portion is grey matter and the inner portion is white matter.
+In the spinal cord, the inner part is grey matter made up of cytons of neurons, while the outer part is white matter made up of axons.

 Name the following